 For me, Instagram is the perfect example of an app that has evolved due to the behaviour and content created by it’s users.
 Instead of being satisfied with being one of the most popular social networks worldwide, they have identified a secondary use for the content created within their platform based on their users’ behaviour, and have now created a genuinely useful product.

 Quite often we analyse user behaviour and wonder why they’re not interacting with something in the way we’d intended.
 However, this clearly demonstrates that you don’t always need to encourage behaviour change but instead adapt your experience accordingly based on the data and insights available to you.
 Using an iterative approach to identify unexpected uses for your product before your users have requested it, could be what results in it becoming something great.

-I’m a User Experience and Interface Designer, with a background in delivering solutions across multiple platforms from ideation to launch.
-Currently based in Amsterdam and forming part of the team at mobile specialists Mobgen, whilst eating my way around the City.
+I’m a Product Designer, with a background in delivering solutions across multiple platforms from ideation to launch.
+Currently based in Amsterdam and forming part of the team at MOBGEN — Part of Accenture Interactive.